"Strong" IAEA report may pile pressure on Iran

 U.S. President Barack Obama warned Iran on Thursday it would face the toughest possible sanctions for an alleged plot to kill the Saudi ambassador in Washington, as Treasury officials eyed action against the Iranian central bank.

-Iran has dismissed the plot accusations as a fabrication designed to stir tensions in its ties with its Arab neighbours.
+Iran has dismissed the plot accusations as a fabrication designed to stir tensions in its ties with its Arab neighbors.

-It also rejects Western allegations that its nuclear programme is a disguised bid to develop nuclear arms capability.
+It also rejects Western allegations that its nuclear program is a disguised bid to develop nuclear arms capability.

 The document is being drafted by agency experts ahead of a November 17-18 meeting of the IAEA's 35-nation governing board, which has the power to report states to the U.N.
 Security Council if they violate non-proliferation rules.